blackholeinfiverse64/SVACS-Main/frontend_integration_report.md

 ---

-# OVERVIEW
+# Overview

 The SVACS frontend runtime was integrated as a replay-safe operational cognition surface designed for deterministic maritime observability.

-The frontend stack supports:
+The frontend layer supports:

 * deterministic runtime visibility
 * replay-safe telemetry inspection